 Definitions

+Near-Term Transmission The transmission planning period that covers year one

+Planning Horizon through five.

 GMD Geomagnetic Disturbance (GMD) is a geomagnetic storm caused by Coronal Mass Ejection (CME), which are associated with enormous changes and disturbances in the coronal magnetic field of the Sun.
 If CMEs contact the Earth, they create a disruption in the Earth’s magnetic field.
 GMDs have the potential to impact the power grid.
 This is due to GMD-related changes in the Earth’s magnetic field inducing quasi-dc electric fields in the earth (with frequencies usually much below 1 Hz) with the electric field’s magnitude and direction GMD event dependent.
 These electric fields in-turn cause Geomagnetically Induced Currents (GICs) in the high voltage grid.
 These quasi-dc currents can then cause half cycle saturation in the power transformers, resulting in increased transformer reactive power losses.

 IDEV A script file recognized by the PSS®E application used for transporting and applying network model changes in PSS®E.